Formula-uOttawa/uOpenBlog/README.md

 4. Click "Name your file" again and type "index.md".
 This will be where you write your blog post.

-5. in index.md you will copy and paste the follow code/metadata, replace the information in (), and then delete the ().
-Remember: title, date, tags, authors.
-You can put as few or as many authors/tags as you want:
+5. Copy and paste the metadata below into index.md, replacing the values in ( ):

 ```
 ---